Deck Financing: How to Pay for Your New Deck or Patio

 You may want to add a deck to your home to expand your living space, increase property value, or provide your family with years of outdoor enjoyment and entertainment.

 Financing options include home equity loans, HELOCs, and personal loans.
-Which is best for you will depend on your personal situation.
+Which is best for you will depend on your situation.

 In this guide: